 Step 7.
 Spread the batter over the plums, and using a spatula even it out.
 Bake for about 40 minutes or until a toothpick comes out clean.
 To serve, let the cake almost completely cool down then remove from the spring form, and place on a cake dish.
 Slice and enjoy!

-I recently discovered Trex non dairy butter, and have been using it for my vegan and non vegan bakes.
-I noticed that it whips up very easily and becomes creamy even when used straight from the fridge, unlike other solid vegetable oils that I’ve used before that needed to be at room temprature before using.
+I recently discovered Trex nondairy butter, and have been using it for my vegan and non-vegan bakes.
+I noticed that it whips up very easily and becomes creamy even when used straight from the fridge, unlike other solid vegetable oils that I’ve used before that needed to be at room temperature before using.